 Welcome to our CaringBridge website.
 We are using it to keep family, church community, co-workers and friends updated in one place.
 We appreciate your support and words of hope and encouragement.
 Thank you for visiting.

-As of April 2017 Nancy is on a journey with ALS.
-The ALS Association website has lot's for information here: http://www.alsa.org/about-als/what-is-als.html
+Nancy and I are on a journey with ALS.
+Nancy has ALS but is not alone.
+I am with her on this journey.
+The ALS Association website has lot's for information for patients and care providers here: http://www.alsa.org/about-als/what-is-als.html

 Nancy's symptoms began in 2014.
 Nancy was diagnosed with ALS in July 2016.

 From 2014 through 2017, Nancy has shifted from walking to walking with a cane to walking with walker to riding a scooter and now uses a power wheelchair.
-Nancy has shifted from cooking almost all the meals to enjoying Brian's cooking to enjoying Brian's cooking and meals brought by neighbors and now to nutrition from a feeding tube.
+Nancy has shifted from cooking almost all the meals to enjoying Brian's cooking to enjoying Brian's cooking and meals brought by neighbors and now to a mix of nutrition from a feeding tube and yummy snacks.

-Uses a feeding tube for most of her meals and takes a few bites of "yummy" meals.
+Uses a feeding tube for most of her nutrition and enjoys the taste and feel of a few snacks each day.

 Uses a power wheelchair for mobility in the house.